siddharthtiwari-03/UnSQL/Readme.md

 ## Breaking Changes

-Beyond the version v2+ backward compatibility has been dropped, from the default import, in favour of security and features.
-For projects still running on version v1.x we recommend switching all the import/require of `'unsql'` in your existing `model` classes to legacy flag `unsql/legacy`
+Beyond the version v2+ backward compatibility has been dropped, from the default import, in favour of security, features and overall interface.
+For projects still running on version v1.x it is recommend to switch all the `import` / `require` of `'unsql'` in your existing `model` classes to legacy flag `'unsql/legacy'`

 ## What's New?